mausimus/rtdoom/README.md

 Built on Windows / Visual Studio 2017 using C++ 17 profile.

-No assets included - you will need to drop off a .WAD file from either from the original Doom (1 or 2) or the [Freedoom](https://freedoom.github.io/) project into the .exe directory!
+No assets included - you will need to drop off a .wad file from either the original Doom (1 or 2) or the [Freedoom](https://freedoom.github.io/) project into the .exe directory!